grammyjs/website/site/docs/plugins/session.md

 The pizza count should of course not change when your sister adds the pizza bot to her group chat, so what we really want is to store _one counter per chat_.

 Sessions are an elegant way to store data _per chat_.
-You would use the chat identifier as the key in your data base, and a counter as the value.
+You would use the chat identifier as the key in your database, and a counter as the value.
 In this case, we would call the chat identifier the _session key_.

 We can install middleware on the bot that will provide a chat's session data on `ctx.session` for every update by loading it from the database before our middleware runs.